Aakhri Sanghursh

-Aakhri Sanghursh is a Hindi action film of Bollywood directed by Narendra Bedi and produced by G. M. Patel.
+Aakhri Sanghursh is a 1997 Indian Hindi-language action film directed by Narendra Bedi and produced by G. M. Patel.
 The film stars Vijayendra Ghatge, Kajal Kiran, Mukesh Khanna in the key roles.
 This film was made in 1982, but due to director Narendra Bedi's death, the film had a delayed release in 1997 under the banner of G. M. Productions and Jawahar Picture Palace.